mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_2-new-art.md

 10. Once the new documents have been uploaded navigate back to the chatbot tab and ask the questions again and observe the improvement in answers.
 * What are the different life insurance policies?
 * When should I buy life insurance?
-* What does life insurance cover?
+* What does life insurance cover